snakekn/nk-port/content/projects/dorabot.md

 We sat down and talked about the kind of robot we should make.
 One of the kids was a bit more shy, so I led-by-example that all ideas are good and fun, and these 3 boys were sharing ideas all over the place.
 We finally decided to make a dancing Dora the Explorer robot.

 I wish I had photos of these kids.
 They were so adorable to work with.
-We co-designed robot pieces on Solidworks for laser etching on acrylic while I worked on the energy analysis and circuitry during my coursework.
+We co-designed robot pieces on SolidWorks for laser etching on acrylic while I worked on the energy analysis and circuitry during my coursework.
 I'll never forget the awe on their faces when they saw the whole model come together.

 ### Takeaways
 - Designing the participation experience is just as important as designing the product.
 There's always a way to help others get more involved.